 The simple mention of freeze-dried may bring thoughts of apocalyptic nightmares and wartime to mind.
 There is a clear, yet erroneous, picture painted of freeze-dried food as containing an abundance of unhealthy additives such as a ghastly amount of salt and a heart-stopping quantity of MSG.
-This may have been true in the past when powdered eggs were enjoyed (or not) by the majority of the population during times of rationed food supplies.
+This may have been true in the past.
+Powdered eggs were enjoyed (or not) by the majority of the population during times of rationed food supplies.
 So much could not be said for the freeze-dried food of today.
 Expedition foods have changed.

 You don’t need to search high and low before you find a product catering to your specific dietary needs or preferences.
-Vegan, Vegetarian, Gluten Free, Halal – the selection is endless and can be more than satisfactory.
+Vegan, Vegetarian, Gluten-Free, Halal – the selection is endless and can be more than satisfactory.
 With big brands like Mountain House, Bla Band and Real Turmat competing for your bucks with endorsements by such expedition royalty as Ranulph Fiennes you can expect the food to be tasty and nutritious.

-How does freeze drying work?
+How does freeze-drying work?

 Food contains water.
-When warmed this moisture evaporates, the water turns to gas and the food becomes dehydrated.
+When warmed this moisture evaporates, the water turns to gas, and the food becomes dehydrated.
 A dehydrator will do this in your home and take 90% of the water out of the food.
-If you freeze the food first and reduce the ambient pressure the ice crystals will skip the ‘turning into water’ bit and become gas, this is called sublimation.
+If you freeze the food first and reduce the ambient pressure, the ice crystals will skip the ‘turning into water’ bit and become gas, this is called sublimation.
 99% of the water content of the food can be removed in this ‘freeze-drying’ method.

 The longer and more intricate answer would include the shelf life of freeze-dried food.
-Water and oxygen in food causes it to rot.
+Water and oxygen in food cause it to rot.
 Known to last up to 24 years, you’ll not be left high and dry or up a creek without a paddle.
 Your freeze-dried food will hold as long as it is kept in an airtight bag.
 With exposure to air, oxygen begins to cause the food to degrade.

 Another factor in the maintenance of freeze-dried foods is the humidity of the environments it is kept in.
-To avoid premature spoiling, keep the freeze-dried product in a dry and low temperature area.
+To avoid premature spoiling, keep the freeze-dried product in a dry and low-temperature area.